KC7-Foundation/kc7/README.md

 # KC7 - a cybersecurity game (kc7cyber.com)

-KC7 simulates an intrusion by multiple cyber threat actors against a fictitious company that spans the entire `Cyber Kill Chain`.
+KC7 allows you to learn the big picture of cybersecurity analysis and threat intelligence using realistic data.
+The game simulates an intrusion by multiple cyber threat actors against a fictitious company that spans the entire `Cyber Kill Chain`.

-Players use `KQL` queries to triage logs in `Azure Data Explorer` to:
+Players use `Kust Query Langague (KQL)` queries to triage logs in `Azure Data Explorer` to:
 * Investigate suspicious activity in the company's environment
 * Pivot on known actor indicators to uncover additional selectors and find more intrusion activity